As a psychiatrist and an empath, I often get asked, What is the difference between empaths and highly sensitive people?

 Highly sensitive people are typically introverts whereas empaths can be introverts or extroverts, (though most are introverts).

-Empaths share a highly sensitive person’s love of nature, quiet environments, desire to help others, and a rich inner life.
+Empaths share a highly sensitive person’s love of nature, quiet environments, desire to help others, and rich inner life.

 However, empaths take the experience of the highly sensitive person much further.